 1. Enable the intrusion prevention system.
-Click the toggle switch.

 The toggle switch turns amber and the Global IPS Settings area becomes editable.

 Local networks: Add or select the networks that should be protected by the intrusion prevention system.
 If no local network is selected, intrusion prevention will automatically be deactivated and no traffic is monitored.
 How to add a definition is explained on the Definitions & Users > Network Definitions > Network Definitions page.